orlaqp/RestfulCappuccino/README.md

 		CPString	lastName @accessors;
 	}

+	// You do not ned to do this if you are using your model just to retrieve data from the server.
+	- (JSObject)attributes
+    {
+        return {
+          "student": {
+            "first_name":firstName,
+            "last_name":lastName
+          }
+        };
+    }

+	// At this moment Restful cappuccino does not do a very job with pluralization it just add an 's' at the end.
+	// If your class need a different resource path update this class method.
+	+ (CPURL)resourcePath
+	{
+	    return [CPURL URLWithString:@"/" + [self railsName] + @"s"];
+	}

 	@end

 This is a basic declaration of a RestfulCappuccino class.
 A simple Cappuccino class inheriting from RestfulCappuccino.
 With this simple class you could retrieve any data from the server side Synchronously or Asynchronously.
 Check the following examples: